elileinkram/_feedstack_web/README.md

 A [Post](https://github.com/elijahleinkram/feed-samples/blob/master/classes/post.js) enters the feed.
 The person who made the [Post](https://github.com/elijahleinkram/feed-samples/blob/master/classes/post.js) is the [Author](https://github.com/elijahleinkram/feed-samples/blob/master/classes/author.js).
 The person viewing the [Post](https://github.com/elijahleinkram/feed-samples/blob/master/classes/post.js) is the [Reader](https://github.com/elijahleinkram/feed-samples/blob/master/classes/reader.js).

-Each post has a value.
-That value is calculated by the [computeRanking](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/computeRanking) function. (which you can change)
-The higher the value the 'higher up' the post will show in the feed.
+Each post has a ranking.
+The ranking is calculated by the [computeRanking](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/computeRanking) function.
+The higher the ranking the 'higher up' the post will show in the feed.

 # Rules